Why is pH important?

 Over several years, minerals and sediment can build up inside water pipes.
 Reddish water can occur, for example, when a fire hydrant is quickly turned on and off.
 Run COLD water (through bathtub spout) for several minutes to clear.

-Every year Utilities invests millions of dollars to replace or reline pipes in the oldest parts of Mecklenburg County and in places where discoloration repeatedly occurs.
+Every year CMUD invests millions of dollars to replace or reline pipes in the oldest parts of Mecklenburg County and in places where discoloration repeatedly occurs.

 Why does my water look cloudy / milky?